vmware-tanzu/k-bench/README.md

 (the exact way those `Pod` metrics are defined can be revealed from the density and performance test in the e2e: [density_test.go](https://github.com/kubernetes/kubernetes/blob/master/test/e2e_node/density_test.go)).
-The client-side set of metrics, collected by an event callback mechanism, is a more accurate reflection on the time taken for `Pod` states transition end-to-end.
+The client-side set of metrics, collected by an event callback mechanism, is a more accurate reflection on the time taken for `Pod` states to transition end-to-end.
 The below table describes all the supported metrics: